ibm-cloud-docs/containers/cs_users.md

 ### Scope user access to cluster instances, namespaces, or resource groups
 {: #resource_groups}

-In {{site.data.keyword.cloud_notm}} IAM, you can assign user access roles to resource instances, Kubernetes namespaces (projects in OpenShift), or resource groups.
+In {{site.data.keyword.cloud_notm}} IAM, you can assign user access roles to resource instances, Kubernetes namespaces, or resource groups.
 {: shortdesc}

 When you create your {{site.data.keyword.cloud_notm}} account, the default resource group is created automatically.
 If you do not specify a resource group when you create the resource, resource instances (clusters) automatically belong to the default resource group.
 In {{site.data.keyword.cloud_notm}} IAM, a Kubernetes namespace is a resource type of a resource instance (cluster).
 If you want to add a resource group in your account, see [Best practices for setting up your account](/docs/account?topic=account-account_setup) and [Setting up your resource groups](/docs/resources?topic=resources-bp_resourcegroups#setuprgs).